VU-3D

 VU-3D is a 3D modelling software package for the ZX Spectrum home computer.
-It was published by Psion in 1982.
+It was published by Psion Software Ltd in 1982.

 Using simple commands, the user may create a solid object or set of objects in three-dimensional space, observe, modify, print and store such displays.
 VU-3D includes commands to allow the user, to move round the object and look at it from different distances and directions.

-Object creation is done in Wire-frame model display, with the possibility of defining a light source and rendering a shaded view.
+Object creation is done in wire-frame model display, with the possibility of defining a light source and rendering a shaded view.

-Software by Jonathon, Chris Jacob and Martin Stamp under the supervision of Charles Davies.
+The software was created by Jonathon, Chris Jacob and Martin Stamp under the supervision of Charles Davies.
 Along with VU-Calc and VU-File, it was part of Psion's productivity software suite.

+In 1983 a Portuguese language translation was released by Timex Portugal, and a version for the Timex T/S 2068 was released by Timex Computer Corporation.